 I'd rule thusly.
 Dragon, 256 hp.
 Cutting a wing off, disadvantage, and each wing has 40 hp.
 Shredding the wing membrane, disadvantage, and it has resistance to piercing damage (as well as the red dragon's immunity to fire damage).

 Breaking an object:

-So, let's take the lock on the door from earlier.
+Let's take the lock on the door from earlier.
 If the party is right in front of the door, they can just batter the lock.
 I'm not going to make them target it.
 There are simple rules for using strength to overcome a lock's DC.
-But if they are, say, across a room, using arrows to try to bust a lock that will let an owlebear out to ravage the guards in the room, then they need to target it.
-Disadvtange to hit, and since it is a metal lock, AC 19, and 5 hp (per the Object rules)
+But if they are, say, across a room, using arrows to try to bust a lock that will let an owlbear out to ravage the guards in the room, then they need to target it.
+Disadvantage to hit, and since it is a metal lock, AC 19, and 5 hp (per the Object rules)